sipstack/www/src_content/resources/blog/20221005-the-state-of-spam-in-the-US/content.md

-# THE STATE OF SPAM CALLING IN THE US
-Spam calling is a massive phenomenon in the United States, and the daily reality of Americans who are subject to 3 billion spam calls a month<sup>1</sup>.
+Spam calling and texting is a massive phenomenon in the United States, and the daily reality of Americans who are subject to 3 billion spam calls a month<sup>1</sup>.
 Americans reported losses totalling nearly $30 billion to phone scams, in a 2021 annual report, with more than a $10 billion increase from 2020 <sup>2</sup>.
 While almost 1 in every 3 Americans have fallen victim to phone scams, 19% have been victimized on more than one occasion<sup>3</sup>.

 ## **The top five types of scams in the US**